cssstats/core/README.md

 - `classSelectors` - total number of selectors containing a class
 - `pseudoElementSelectors` - total number of selectors containing an pseudo element
 - `pseudoClassSelectors` - total number of selectors containing a pseudo class
+- `repeatedSelectors` - array of selectors that were declared more than once

 For every unique property found in the stylesheet, `aggregates` also includes these values:
 - `[property].total` - total number of [property] declarations